pangealab/artemis/_includes/pages/install_wsl_for_windows.md

 1. [Install WSL for Windows](https://docs.microsoft.com/en-us/windows/wsl/install)

-    > NOTE: By default, the installed Linux distribution will be Ubuntu which what we recommend.
+    > NOTE: By default, the installed Linux distribution will be Ubuntu which is what we recommend.

 1. Start a Bash Shell